Cost of Living in Nottingham: Monthly Budget Guide (2026)

 student finances discounts budgeting tips

-If you’re a student, transport choices you make—like cycling, buying a monthly bus pass, or sharing taxi trips—can free up cash for other study-related expenses.
-You’ll probably get a maintenance loan (up to £10,554 for full-time home undergraduates, paid termly) to help cover living costs, but planning matters: factor rent, food, and one-off purchases like a laptop or bike into your budget.
-Use university offers—Microsoft 365 is free—and hunt student discounts (Totum, Unidays, Student Beans) to reduce start-up and ongoing costs.
+Transport choices like cycling, buying a monthly bus pass, or sharing taxi trips can free up cash for study-related expenses.
+Full-time home undergraduates can receive a maintenance loan of up to £10,554, paid in termly instalments.
+Planning matters: factor rent, food, and one-off purchases like a laptop or bike into your budget from the start.

 • Relief when you spot a good deal on a laptop or bike